gr2m/get-json-paths-action/README.md

 ## How it works

-`flatten-output-action` is using [`lodash.get`](https://lodash.com/docs/4.17.15#get) to access deep properties at the provided path. `json` is the only required `input`.
+`get-json-paths-action` is using [`lodash.get`](https://lodash.com/docs/4.17.15#get) to access deep properties at the provided path. `json` is the only required `input`.
 All other inputs are turned into equally named outputs with the value at the given paths.

 ## License